An attempt at autobiography:

 Another film project, Turn Coat, like Wreck Tangle was also snuffed in the bud when a friend who worked on independent films came up with a "modest" budget of $60,000.
 By this time, I had made the deduction (based on years of painful experience) that most other people just weren't interested in things that fascinated me.
 Though Turn Coat would have been a timely and powerful film, I knew that no one besides me would contribute any money toward making it.
 I again gave up that project and settled for the short story version.
 For my latest excursion into movie making I determined to do something that would accomplish two things: (1): To provide a learning experience in digital editing.
 (2): To incorporate my interest in music.
 What I chose was to make a documentary on accordions: Behind the Bellows.
 Aside from a quickly done super 8 movie of the Communiversity in the 1970s, I'd never made a documentary and slogging through hours of material gave a good experience in home digital editing (lab time would cost a fortune).
 I did a bit of research and found out that nobody knew of another documentary on accordions (my chosen instrument!) so I had my goal.
 My biggest problem is a general dislike of "talking head" documentaries.
 In order to accept my own project, it had to have certain visually stimulating images.
 The documentary is available for purchase in DVD form directly from me (email for details).

 Continuing my interest in accordion lore, my new movie project "Quondam" features an fictional accordionist who literally and figuratively "misses the boat" (a cruise liner that he performs on for money) and instead embarks on a dreamlike adventure in a curious carnival museum.
-The literary version will soon be available.
+The literary novella version is HERE.